levelkdev/dxtrust/docs/dxdao-proposal.md

 1. Full spec and visual mockups of all user flows
 2. Overview of potential curve economics
 3. Trading interface for investors to buy and sell DXD tokens using the bonding curve
-4. Dividend claim interface for token holders to view and claim dividends from dxDAO cash flow
+4. Dividend claim interface for token holders to view and claim dividends from DXdao cash flow
-5. Custom bonding curve to facilitate initial distribution of DXD to dxDAO Rep holders
+5. Custom bonding curve to facilitate initial distribution of DXD to DXdao Rep holders
 6. Improve UX by supporting native ETH as reserve currency in Bonding Curve
-7. Deployment and decentralized hosting support for the DApp (ENS+IPFS, hosted on dxdao.eth)
+7. Deployment and decentralized hosting support for the DApp (ENS+IPFS, hosted on DXdao.eth)

 ## Budget

 - 70,000 GEN
 - 50 ETH, payable in DAODebt.
-- 94,000 of dxDAO REP (approx. 10% of existing REP)
+- 94,000 of DXdao REP (approx. 10% of existing REP)

   - 60% of total to [dOrg](https://dorg.tech/#/) (56,400 Rep)